sandragodinhosilva/melange/README.md

 You can also define if input files are either fasta nucleotide files (e.g. fna, fa) or fasta aminoacid files.

+More information about configuration settings can be found at: [config/README.md](https://github.com/sandragodinhosilva/melange/tree/master/config)

 ### Step 3: Execute workflow
 Execute the workflow locally with `N` cores: